ArrowrIcon Home icon

 1930s ruler made of bone or ivory

 My grandfather's ruler was made of bone of some sort.
-Somewhat surprisingly, in hindsight, the protractors and setsquares that we bought for school came in transparent plastic.
+Somewhat surprisingly, in hindsight, the protractors and setsquares that we bought for school came in some sort of transparent plastic.
 (My grandfather's, though, were wooden.)

 lead pencil - graphite in wood